 Twitter changed my life.

-When I decided to raise my fund, I recognized really quickly I didn’t have a network of LPs.
-At the time, I had 2.5k followers on Twitter back in June 2020.
-Fast forward to February 2022 – I got like sixty-four thousand followers today.
+When I decided to raise my fund, I recognised really quickly that I didn’t have a network of LPs (limited partners).
+At the time, June 2020, I had 2.5k followers on Twitter.
+Fast forward to February 2022 – I have around sixty-four thousand followers.

 I was just trying to learn how to raise a fund, and then someone would start committing money into my fund, so I made that my strategy.

-So from mid-June 2020 to mid-September 2020, I had over 1100 meetings!
-I had 1128 meetings on my calendar, and that’s not including impromptu calls etc and that helped me source $2 million of my fund one.
+So from mid-June 2020 to mid-September 2020, I had over 1,100 meetings!
+I had 1,128 meetings in my calendar and that’s not including impromptu calls etc. That helped me source $2 million of my fund one.
 As my Twitter following grew, more and more opportunities came my way, which really changed my life.